Internal Macedonian Revolutionary Organization: Interwar period

 The post-war Treaty of Neuilly again denied Bulgaria what it felt was its share of Macedonia and Thrace.
 After this moment the combined Macedonian-Adrianopolitan revolutionary movement separated into two detached organizations: Internal Thracian Revolutionary Organisation (bulg. Вътрешна тракийска революционна организация) and Internal Macedonian Revolutionary Organisation.
 ITRO was a revolutionary organisation active in the Greek regions of Thrace and Macedonia to the river Strymon and Rhodope Mountains between 1922 and 1934.
 The reason for the establishment of ITRO was the transfer of the region from Bulgaria to Greece in May 1920.
 ITRO proclaimed its goal as the "unification of all the disgruntled elements in Thrace regardless of their nationality", and to win full political independence for the region.
-Later IMRO created as a satellite organisation the Internal Western Outland Revolutionary Organisation (bulg. Вътрешна западнопокрайненска революционна организация), which operated in the areas of Tsaribrod and Bosilegrad, ceded to Yugoslavia.
+Later IMRO created as a satellite organisation the Internal Western Outland Revolutionary Organisation, which operated in the areas of Tsaribrod and Bosilegrad, ceded to Yugoslavia.
 IMRO concentrated in Pirin Macedonia began sending armed bands called cheti into Aegean Macedonia and Vardar Macedonia and Thrace to assassinate officials and stir up the spirit of the oppressed population.
 The Bulgarian Prime Minister Aleksandar Stamboliyski favoured a détente with Greece and Yugoslavia, so that Bulgaria could concentrate on its internal problems, and preferred the creation of a Balkan Federation.
 In 1921 by the former left-wing of IMARO the Macedonian Federative Organization was formed, they were supported by Stamboliyski and had a hostile rivalry with Todor Aleksandrov's IMRO.
-Among the creators of this organization was one of the leaders of the former IMARO, Gjorche Petrov who was killed on the order of Aleksandrov in Sofia in June 1921.
+Among the creators of this organization was one of the leaders of the former IMARO, Gyorche Petrov who was killed on the order of Aleksandrov in Sofia in June 1921.